 Where to stay at the Brazilian National Park of Serra da Canastra

 São Roque de Minas and Vargem Bonita are the closest cities to Serra da Canastra.
 They are close to gates 1 and 4 of the park, respectively; thus being the best cities to use as a base during your tourism in Serra da Canastra.

-Gate 1 is 8km away from São Roque de Minas and 21km away from Vargem Bonita and provides access to the upper part of the Serra da Canasta Park; Gate 4 is 36km away from São Roque de Minas and 23km away from Vargem Bonita and provides access to the Casca D’anta waterfall.
+The Gate 1 is 8km away from São Roque de Minas and 21km away from Vargem Bonita.
+It provides access to the upper part of the Serra da Canasta Park.
+The Gate 4 is 36km away from São Roque de Minas and 23km away from Vargem Bonita and provides access to the Casca D’anta waterfall.
 The two cities are 35km away apart.